-Note on the 38 SAV with the Lazarette hatch lifted the exhaust ducting for the powered ventilation system is to the starboard aft.
-The ducts can be recognized by the 4" black hoses attached to the lower portion of the duct fittings to reach the lower third of the bilge.
+Note on outboard vessels with generators and stern drive vessels the exhaust ducting for the powered ventilation system can be recognized by the 4" black hoses attached to the lower portion of the duct fittings and run to the lower third of the bilge.
+Any fuel vapors will be exited through these exhaust hoses via the blowers to the outside environment.
+Note that fuel vapors are heavier and will seek the lowest portion of the bilge.

-The intake ducting for the powered ventilation system is located to the port aft and may not have hoses attached to the fittings.
+Note that the intake ducting for the ventilation system may not have hoses attached to the ducts.